dlebansais/PgBuilder-Disclosed/README.md

 + Make a screenshot in game of the ability.
 You can edit the screenshot to only keep the ability window.
 + Make a zip file with the screenshot file and the build text file for PgBuilder.
-+ [Create a new issue](https://github.com/dlebansais/PgJsonParse/issues) and attach the zip file.
++ [Create a new issue](https://github.com/dlebansais/PgJsonParse/issues/new/choose) and attach the zip file.

+### Know issues

++ Knife Fighting
+  * Off-Hand/Neck
+    - *Indirect Trauma and Poison damage +% when Knife-Fighting skill is active*: the result can differ by less than 0.5% due to what is probably a display bug in game.